Yes, you read that correctly; the success rate of the nicotine patch, nicotine gum, sprays and lozenges is less than 10%.

 But more importantly,

 - They don’t address the psychological addiction, your desire to want to smoke and the belief that you’re ‘giving something up’.
 I could stick a nicotine patch on my arm or chew on gum but not once did it remove my desire to want to smoke.
+It just left me feeling miserable and deprived and desperate for a cigarette.

 Think about it.
 If cigarette cravings were due to nicotine withdrawal or a lack of nicotine, all smokers would be fine after 5 days of abstinence once the nicotine has left their bloodstream.